Wondering how blogging works?

 To put that in perspective, the average attention span of a goldfish is 9 seconds!

-The fact is, to get someone to even start reading your blog post (let alone make it to the end) you have to write in a completely different way to the way most of us were taught.
+The fact is, to get someone to even start reading your blog post (let alone make it to the end) you have to write in a completely different way to how most of us were taught.

-And you’ll have to use a combination of hooks and engaging transitions every couple of paragraphs to literally pull your reader down the page.
+And you’ll have to engaging transitions every couple of paragraphs to literally pull your reader down the page.